collective/ZopeSkel/README.txt

 If you wish to contribute to the zopeskel project we welcome your contribution.
 Zopeskel is now distributed with its own built-in buildout, so to begin, all you need to do is check out the source, bootstrap with your desired version of python, and run bin/buildout.

-A couple of things to keep in mind while you work:
+Since all of the template that are provided by ZopeSkel are now in templer namespace packages, the ZopeSkel package uses mr.developer to provide access to all the templer packages required in the src directory of the buildout.
+Development should take place in those packages.
+There should be no templates in the ZopeSkel package at all.

 Testing
 -------